 The therapy is certainly transferable - by virtue of its generally universal effectiveness and similarity of technique - to other companion animals, such as cats.
 It would be necessary that those wishing to market feline massage services to study and lean the muscle system of the cat.

-Must an individual be licensed as a certified (human) massage therapist before being certified in Equine Massage Therapy?
+Must an individual be licensed as a certified (human) massage therapist before attending an Equine Massage Therapy Program?

 The major emphasis in the ESMT Program is on the application and sequence of massage techniques and massage strokes.
 As a necessary preface to this, it is vital that students be familiar with the basic physiology of muscles, the location of each major muscle and muscle group in the horse, the activity controlled by each muscle and the specific conditions which may affect the horse if those muscles are not adequately nourished through good blood and lymphatic circulation.